-Watch the Paint Job: Any car fan will be wincing at Bond casually crushing brand new Volkswagen Beetles.
+Watch the Paint Job: Car fans will cringe as Bond casually crushes brand new Volkswagen Beetles on the train with his Caterpillar excavator.
 And Silva's men exploding Bond's Aston Martin...

 Silva: You see, we are the last two rats.
 We can either eat each other... mmm... or eat everyone else.